 Our team of guides brings significant climbing and polar expedition skills from extensive expeditions worldwide.
-Our Vinson expedition guides have a true passion for adventures on the ice and enjoy sharing these unique experiences with others.
-Ryan Waters, is the manager of the Antarctica
+Our Vinson and Sidley expedition guides have a true passion for adventures on the ice and enjoy sharing these unique experiences with others. (to be determined) will be the guide on this specific Sidley Expedition.